love5b/love5b.github.io/salsa.md

 Feedback Collection: Gather constructive feedback on everything from the dance routines to the emotional tone of the class, using insights to fine-tune the event.
-This enhanced plan now incorporates crucial elements concerning sponsorships and volunteer management, ensuring a well-rounded approach to event organization and execution.